 Note that if you leave Costa Rica by air, you’ll need to pay a departure tax at the airport (payable in dollars or colones, in cash or by credit card), which is not included in the price of your air ticket.

 Daily direct flights depart for San José from numerous cities in the US, including Miami (3hr), Dallas, Houston and Denver (3–4hr), New York (5hr) and Los Angeles (6hr).
 American Airlines usually offers the cheapest fares from Miami and Dallas, while United’s flights from Houston aren’t far behind.
 JetBlue and Spirit Airlines run services from Florida.
 JetBlue also fly from New York to Liberia, while Avianca offers good-value fares from New York to San José (via San Salvador).
 From LA, the best deals are generally with Avianca.

 Air Canada has a few direct flights between San José and Canada, with fares from Toronto, Vancouver and Montreal.
 The airline also has a number of flights via the US, as do American Airlines and Delta, among others.

 From the UK and Ireland

 There are no direct flights from Ireland to Costa Rica.
 Your best option is to fly via the US or Madrid, where you can connect with flights to San José.
 Delta has the widest range of flights from Dublin (and several from Shannon) to New York and Atlanta, from where you can get an onward flight to San José, though you’ll probably have to change planes at least once more.

 From Australia, New Zealand and South Africa

 There are no direct flights from Australia, New Zealand or South Africa to Costa Rica – the quickest and easiest option is to fly via the US.
-Note that it’s best to book several weeks ahead.
+Note that it’s best to book several weeks (or months) ahead.